TobiasPSP/EmergencyEquipment/IDE/VSCode/PlatformIO/1_Setup/readme.md

 ### Manually Invoking IntelliSense

-When you place the cursor into the arguments of a method and then manually invoke IntelliSense by pressing `CTRL+SPACE`, you get rich choice menus that show allowable values.
+When you place the cursor into the arguments of a method and then manually invoke IntelliSense by pressing <KBD>CTRL</KBD>+<KBD>SPACE</KBD>, you get rich choice menus that show allowable values.

 <img src="media/platformio_setup_11.PNG" width="30%" height="30%" />